phpbg/watchtv/readme.md

 * A TV adapter
 * ethernet network.
 Wifi works but please avoid wifi: **wifi is not that reliable**.
 I do not recommend you use wifi for the server side.

-This is compatible with raspberry pi, but note that there is a bug that WILL crash your raspberry sooner or later.
-Please wait for bug resolution before using this on your raspberries: [bug report](https://bugs.launchpad.net/raspbian/+bug/1819650)
+**IMPORTANT**: there is a bug in dvbv5 that may crash your raspberry sooner or later.
+Please wait for bug resolution before using this on your raspberries: [bug report](https://bugs.launchpad.net/raspbian/+bug/1819650).
+If you experience the issue I highly suggest you install and use dvbjet from https://github.com/lightful/DVBdirect , it is faster and stable.

 A raspberry zero-w is enough, although I recommend you something more reliable:
 * the raspberry zero will be pushed at it's own limits (expect 80% to 100% CPU)